Apple Prime Day sale: Save on the iPad, AirPods, MacBooks and more at Amazon | CNN Underscored

 There’s a reason the MacBook Air is our laptop pick for Apple users — the M1 chip inside brought new life into Apple’s entry-level notebook.
 It’s also $100 off at just $900 for the base model, which will be great for most users.

-13-inch MacBook Pro ($1,099, originally $1,299; amazon.com)
+13-Inch MacBook Pro ($1,099, originally $1,299; amazon.com)

 If you need a little more speed over the MacBook Air, the 13-inch MacBook Pro pairs the fast M1 chip with a fan.
-And this let’s it work harder (and run hotter) to make creative tasks run with ease.
-You’ll also need to push it to get the fan to kick in and it lasts for nearly 20 hours on a single charge.
+And this lets it work harder (and run hotter) to make creative tasks run with ease.
+You’ll also need to push it to get the fan to kick in, and it lasts for nearly 20 hours on a single charge.

 AirPods